-Project management and product management are two terms that often get confused — no surprises there, as graphically, the difference between them is only two letters wide, and they even use the same acronym (PM).
+Project management and product management are two terms that often get confused due to sounding similar and using the same acronym (PM).

-For one, if they’re working on the same thing, a project manager and a product manager will go about it in completely different ways.
+If they’re working on the same thing, a project manager and a product manager will go about it in completely different ways, following different success metrics.

 Table of Contents